amrokamalelsiddig/Ft_Transcendence/README.md

 Security is a core consideration in Ft_Transcendence, ensuring both user safety and data integrity throughout the platform.
 Below are the key security features and practices:

-- **Input Sanitization:** To protect against Cross-Site Scripting (XSS) attacks, we have implemented middleware (`SanitizeJsonMiddleware`) that sanitizes all incoming JSON data, removing any malicious content such as HTML or JavaScript tags.
+- **Input Sanitization:** To defend against Cross-Site Scripting (XSS) attacks, we’ve implemented middleware (SanitizeJsonMiddleware) that cleans all incoming JSON data.
+Additionally, user inputs are validated on the frontend to further prevent malicious content like HTML or JavaScript tags from being submitted.
+This two-layered approach helps ensure security.

 - **Two-Factor Authentication (2FA):** Users can enable 2FA for an additional layer of security.
 This requires users to enter a second form of verification during the login process, protecting accounts from unauthorized access.